heart

 Iterative form development

-Internal cavity geometry and actuation placement
+Internal cavity geometry and actuation placement for scale-minimizing fabrication and anatomical accuracy

 Prototyping: Form